ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 ### Scores

-The average rubric scores are depicted in figure 2, presented on a scale from 0 to 100%, where 100% denotes the highest possible score.

 The majority of proposals received high marks in Knowledge Sharing (83%), Motivation (67%), and Alignment with Core Values (65%).
 These findings underscore a unique characteristic of our program: the applicants' commitment to resource sharing for communal benefit and their eagerness to engage with our initiatives.